Acne: Causes, Prevention, Treatment, and More

 What is Acne?

-In order to keep your skin from getting too dry, skin naturally produces a substance called sebum.
+In order to keep your skin from getting too dry, the skin naturally produces a substance called sebum.

 Moreover, acne can further cause pimples, blackheads or whiteheads.